ConfederacyOfGaia/Gaia/dms-guide.md

 Nelsa is a farming town, surrounded by grain fields and farms.
 The town is known throughout the empire as the producer of some of the best ales in Enda, some using the traditional goliath recipies and some using new-fangled variations on it.

-The town proper is situated on an island in the middle of the XXX River.
-The XXX River follows the Great Zephyran Road, running from north to south toward the Sea of Fallen Stars.
+The town proper is situated on a raised island in the middle of the ***Delorek River***.
+The Delorek River follows the Great Zephyran Road, running from north to south toward the Sea of Fallen Stars.

+The island that Nelsa occupies is about the size of two football fields side by side (about 100 yards square), and sits about 50 feet above the river.
+The single, sturdy stone bridge that goes from the mainland to the island is wide enough for 2 wagons to pass side by side, but just barely.

 ### Population